Christine Maldonado, PhD, Health Behavior Change Specialist

 Motivation Through Innovation

 Healthwise took up this problem to support the behavior change goals of both our clients and consumers.
 Organizationally, we agreed it was not enough for the content we produce, the programs and products we plan, and the user experiences we create to be medically accurate, but that they also must incorporate behavioral science to address health behavior change goals.
 Five years later, we can report that our organizational effort to incorporate behavioral science in our offerings is one of ongoing success and ever-evolving innovation.

 One pillar of our content strategy from chronic condition management is the Sustainable Change Sequence Model.
 This model outlines five stages that people must work through to successfully cope and live with a chronic condition.
 Within each stage, specific behavior change techniques that are known to be most effective at certain stages are outlined.
-Much like you must match a drug (statin) with a condition (high blood pressure), we know that certain behavior change techniques (e.g., action plans) are more effective at specific stages of readiness to change (e.g., behavior stage).
+Much like you must match a drug (statin) with a condition (high cholesterol), we know that certain behavior change techniques (e.g., action plans) are more effective at specific stages of readiness to change (e.g., behavior stage).

 All the behavioral science in the world won’t help the dissemination and uptake of an intervention if it’s not patient-centered and respectful of choice and autonomy.
 Delivering these behavior change techniques within a motivational interviewing context is a practical and empathetic process that recognizes how difficult it is to make life changes.
 When the content offers stage-specific prompts (readiness and confidence rulers, values discrepancy exercises, and action planning), it encourages self-reflection and supports motivational interviewing-compliant coaching.